Blog

 Task Viewing: A simple list to see what needs to be done.

-That’s it.
-Seriously.
+That is it.
 Things like team collaboration, calendar sync, or custom tags can all wait.
 Your first prototype only needs to prove it can do these four things well.

-Now, let’s translate those features into a user journey.
-This is where you outline the exact steps someone will take inside your app to solve their problem.
-It’s a game-changer because it forces you to think through the flow from the user's point of view, screen by screen, before a single pixel is designed.
+Next, translate those features into a user journey: the exact steps someone takes inside your app to solve their problem.
+This forces you to think through the flow from the user's point of view, screen by screen, before a single pixel is designed.

-A documented user journey isn't just a list of steps.
-It's the story of how your app creates value.
+A documented user journey is not just a list of steps.
+It is the story of how your app creates value.
 It forces you to think from the user's perspective, ensuring your prototype is intuitive and goal-oriented from the very first click.

-For our task app, that core journey would look something like this:
+For our task app, the core journey would look like this:

 Onboarding: The user signs up with an email and password.